 Practice Standards and Policies

-The ten Practice Standards are part of the College’s bylaws and contribute to the legal framework for dental hygiene practice in British Columbia.
+The ten Practice Standards contribute to the legal framework for dental hygiene practice in British Columbia.
+These practice standards were put in place by the legacy College of Dental Hygienists of BC.

 Dental hygienists have a legal and professional responsibility to be familiar with the Practice Standards and the Policies.
 By reviewing them regularly, dental hygienists may self-evaluate their practice and identify areas for continuing competency focus.